wp-plugins/yabp/readme.txt

 == Changelog ==

+= 1.2 =
+* Added product manager for expired products
+* Added the ability to receive email notifications when a product expires from the Catalog
+* Updated deals categories
+* Updated Dutch translation

 = 1.1 =
 * Added the ability to display deals from bol.com in your posts or at your pages
-* Fixed the option to display of the thumbnail above the content
+* Fixed the option to display the thumbnail above the content
 * Fixed minor bugs
 * Applied major code cleanups